MyoHub/myosuite/setup/README.md

 # Installation
 A short guide to install this package is below.
 The package relies on `mujoco-py` which might be the trickiest part of the installation.
 See `known issues` below and also instructions from the mujoco-py [page](https://github.com/openai/mujoco-py) if you are stuck with mujoco-py installation.

-The package can handle both `MuJoCo v1.5` as well as `MuJoCo v2.0`, but the former is not supported for future updates.
-We encourage you to use v2.0.

 ## Linux